Ball screw drive

 For transforming a rotating motion into a linear motion a ball

 Paul MacCready has used a corresponding technology for his pterodactyl

 QN please look at the

 papers, in German).

-For the hereby chosen dimensions a revolution reduction of 38:1 is included - based on one flapping cycle.
+For the hereby chosen dimensions a revolution reduction of 38:1 is included - based on one stroke cycle.
 The efficiency for both conversion directions constitutes of about 0.9.
 These excellent properties were the crucial factor to renew the drive development.
-But therefore two motor reversals of rotation are necessary in every flapping cycle.
+But therefore two motor reversals of rotation are necessary in every stroke cycle.
 This process corresponds to the change of rotation direction of small servo-driven ornithopters.

 Instead of the ball screw drive a ball reverser actuator may also be used.
 Then, the electric motor must not change the rotating direction (please look at related link 1).

 If such a spindle drive to day will be designed by experts it could be very compact and effective (please look at related link 2).

 Spring for Lift Compensation

 Instead of the inflatable pneumatic spring with a rolling-diaphragm usually used in the EV-models (Please look at driving mechanism of the EV4), an industrial gas spring is used in the EV8.
 Unfortunately, its spring force is not repeatedly adjustable to zero (e.g. for the test run of the drive), but its spring rate is very small.